17-year sentence sticks for man who killed woman on porch - NewsBreak

 “I remain terribly sorry," Wafer said Wednesday.

-Some people wondered in the aftermath of the shooting whether race was a factor, likening it to the 2012 shooting of Florida teenager Trayvon Martin.
-But race was hardly mentioned during Wafer’s trial in 2014, and the judge at that time said she didn’t believe it played a role.
+Wafer is white and McBride was Black; some people wondered in the aftermath of the shooting whether race was a factor, likening it to the 2012 shooting of Florida teenager Trayvon Martin.
+But race was hardly mentioned during Wafer's trial in 2014.

-“Holidays are no longer holidays because we have no joy,” Monica McBride said in court.
+“Holidays are no longer holidays because we have no joy," McBride's mother, Monica McBride, said in court.
 “Every day is a living nightmare that we can’t and won’t wake up from.”

 Follow Ed White at https://twitter.com/edwritez